rzzzwilson/pymlac/README.rst

 Development is occurring mainly in the *pymlac* subdirectory.
 Occasionally the python code is mirrored into the *vimlac* subdirectory (translated to C).

-The current state is the CPU testing is nearing completion.
+The current state of the CPU testing is nearing completion.
 That is, all of the pure-CPU instructions are tested and working.
 I/O instructions and conditionals on device state are being tested at the moment.